The effective strength of selection in random environment: Long term behaviour

-Theorem \ref{thm:XlongtermGriffiths} is obtained as a combination of two observations: Lemma \ref{lem:Xlongterm_pure_Griffiths} establishes the connection between the threshold and the integrability in time of the expected frequency of the weak allele.
-Lemma \ref{lem:amazinggrace} explains that, if the frequency process converges to 0 almost surely, then it does so quickly, in the sense that its expectation is integrable over time.
-Indeed, we will prove that in this case, the expectation decays exponentially.
+Theorem \ref{thm:XlongtermGriffiths} is obtained as a simple combination of two observations: Lemma \ref{lem:amazinggrace} explains that the frequency process converges to 0 almost surely, i.e. the weak allele dies out almost surely, if and only if it does so quickly, in the sense that its expectation is integrable over time.
+(Indeed, we will prove that in this case, the expectation decays exponentially.)
+Lemma \ref{lem:Xlongterm_pure_Griffiths} then establishes the connection between the threshold and the integrability in time of the expected frequency of the weak allele.